NCAR/DART/docs/pages/DART2_Miscellany.md

 libnetcdff.a (note the 2 f's in the second library).
 The library lines in your mkmf.template must reference either one or both libraries, depending on what exists.
-This is a choice that is made by the person who built the NetCDF libraries and cannot be predicted beforehand.
+This is a choice that is made by the person who built the netCDF libraries and cannot be predicted beforehand.

-#### I'm getting errors about undefined symbol "_system_" when I try to compile.
+> I'm getting errors about undefined symbol "_system_" when I try to compile.

 If you're running the Lanai release or code from the trunk later than 2013, the DART Makefiles should automatically call a script in the